Muhanad-husn/sociorag/docs/phase6_progress_status_report.md

 # SocioRAG Phase 6 Progress Status Report

 **Date:** May 26, 2025
-**Project:** SocioGraph
+**Project:** SocioRAG
 **Phase:** 6 (API Integration & FastAPI Backend)
 **Status:** ✅ COMPLETED

 ## Executive Summary

-Phase 6 of the SocioGraph project has been successfully completed.
+Phase 6 of the SocioRAG project has been successfully completed.
 This phase focused on implementing a comprehensive FastAPI backend with full API coverage for document management, real-time communication, and history tracking.
 All planned endpoints are operational, including REST API endpoints, Server-Sent Events (SSE) for streaming, and WebSocket support for bidirectional communication.

 ## Key Accomplishments